The Ultimate New England Fall Road Trip Itinerary: 5 Days of Scenic Drives, Leaf Peeping & Charming Towns

 BOOK EARLY: Hotels book up quickly during peak Fall foliage.
 If you wait until the last minute you may find the town you want to stay in completely sold out!
 We booked our rooms in late July/early August and over 80% of lodging in the smaller towns were already sold out.

-SHORT ON TIME?: After Woodstock, skip Maine and drive the Kancamagus Highway through New Hampshire on the way back to Boston.
-You’ll see some amazing color on this scenic by-way including roarding rivers and several covered bridges.
+SHORT ON TIME?
+After Woodstock, skip Maine and drive the Kancamagus Highway through New Hampshire on the way back to Boston.
+You’ll see some amazing color on this scenic by-way including roaring rivers and several covered bridges.
+You can read my Four Day New England Road Trip Guide here.

 Happy Travels!